meilisearch/.github/profile/README.md

 Search and indexation are the domain of our core engine, [milli](https://github.com/meilisearch/meilisearch/tree/main/milli), while [Charabia](https://github.com/meilisearch/charabia), our tokenizer library, handles tokenization.

-You can learn more about Meilisearch and its features in our [documentation](https://www.meilisearch.com/docs).
+You can learn more about Meilisearch and its features in our [documentation](https://www.meilisearch.com/docs?utm_campaign=oss&utm_source=github&utm_medium=organization).

-## 🔗 Integrations
+## 🔌 SDKs & Integrations

-Install one of our SDKs in your project for seamless integration between Meilisearch and your favorite language or framework!

-Take a look at the complete [Meilisearch integration list](https://meilisearch.com/docs/learn/what_is_meilisearch/sdks).
+Meilisearch provides SDKs for all major languages and frameworks.
+Take a look at the list of our SDKs: [Meilisearch SDKs](https://meilisearch.com/docs/learn/what_is_meilisearch/sdks?utm_campaign=oss&utm_source=github&utm_medium=organization).

 ## ⚡ Supercharge your Meilisearch experience